abstractkitchen/flask-backbone/README.md

 **3** — Launch configure.py.
 It will ask you some question about your future setup.
 `python configure.py`

-This utility will create: .env, alembic.ini and instance/config.py.
+This utility will create: .env and instance/config.py.

-Note: if you're using port other than 5000, then don't forget to update your SERVER_NAME in the config/development.py.

 ## Usage
 Please read this article.
 You'll learn more details about the boilerplate and Flask.